drgould/ng-include-scope/README.md

-ng-include-scope
+ngIncludeScope
 ================

-Specify the scope for an ngInclude
+A simple AngularJS directive that allows you to specify the scope for an ngInclude